Clients have been asking us if they should set up a www.domain.com or a domain.com website. Here is some information you may find useful.

 There are ways to set up your website so that it is clear for your users and search engines, which domain is the canonical one, while still allowing the non-canonical domain to provide the expected pages.

 Once you've set your preferred domain, you can add a special HTML element to your home to indicate that this is the canonical address of the page.
-This will have no impact on human readers, but will help search engine crawlers find where the page actually lives.
+This will have no impact on human readers but will help search engine crawlers find where the page actually lives.
 This way you will avoid search engine confusion or indexing for the same page several times (which can lead to potential duplicate content considered as spam; thus potentially lowering your page in the search results).

 You should use a 301 redirect, to redirect traffic from your preferred to your non-preferred domain.
-Redirection ensures that visitors will find your site no matter which address they type in the URL field.
+Redirection ensures that visitors will find your site no matter which addresses they type in the URL field.
 It also ensures that search engines index your canonical URLs properly.